 - Selenium: An effective antioxidant, selenium can help in the prevention of cancer by repairing free radicals in the body.
 It also helps maintain normal function of the thyroid and the immune system.

 - Phosphorus: Phosphorus not only helps synthesize protein for the maintenance of cells and tissues, it also plays a role in the formation of bones and teeth

-- Calcium: Often associated with milk, calcium is known to strengthen and build strong bones and teeth.
+- Calcium: As noted above, calcium is known to strengthen and build strong bones and teeth.

-- Amino Acids: Our body needs essential amino acids to carry its day-to-day functions normally.
-Sardines are rich in amino acids that help support joint cartilage, create collagen, regulate insulin and help the digestive tract.
-Some of such amino acids include tryptophan, lysine, tyrosine and methionine.
+- Amino Acids: Our body needs essential amino acids for numerous day-to-day functions.
+Sardines are rich in amino acids that help support joint cartilage, create collagen, regulate insulin, and help the digestive tract.
+Some of these amino acids include tryptophan, lysine, tyrosine, and methionine.